Mindhral/RA_userscripts/README.md

 These are user scripts for Retroachievements web site, providing new or modified features.

+> [!NOTE]
+> The developers of Retroachievements web site don't have any responsibility to theses scripts nor obligation to maintain compatibility with them.

 They were made with [Tampermonkey](https://www.tampermonkey.net/), but may work with equivalents such as [Greasemonkey](https://addons.mozilla.org/fr/firefox/addon/greasemonkey/) or [ViolentMonkey](https://violentmonkey.github.io/) (not tested).
 To use them, install the extension, then open the raw file from this repository, which should open it in the extension and ask if you want to install it.
 Update should be automatic should there be new versions in the future (if it is not disabled in the extension's parameters).

 The scripts were developed on Firefox for Windows, but also tested on Firefox for Android (on a tablet) and Edge for Windows.
 Each script is made for the version of the site which is online at the time of the script's release.
 Any future update of the site may render them inoperant or useless.
 Should it happen, I will try to maintain this repository by updating or deleting the scripts in question if my schedule allows it.

+<a name="api-warning"></a>
-> [!NOTE]
+> [!WARNING]
-> The developers of Retroachievements web site don't have any responsibility to theses scripts nor obligation to maintain compatibility with them.
+> Some features requires calls to the website public API.
+In order to do that, the scripts stores your API Key in its own local storage when you enable the feature in the settings.
+This storage should be isolated from other sites, extensions, and scripts, but can be read by someone with access to your OS profile's data and a bit of technical knowledge.
+This shouldn't be a problem for most, but these features are always disabled by default to be sure that people are aware they use it.

 ## RA_CustomizeProfile